Big 5: East Mucurapo take big step towards SSFL top flight with win over Valencia

 “Move over Valencia and let Compre pass!” the Mucurapo posse chanted from the pavilion.

-By the second half, the visitors seemed to have given in to that battle cry.
-Or maybe coach Roland Clarke’s charges were tired after a third game in six days.
+By the second half, the visitors seemed to have heard that battle cry and complied.
+Or maybe coach Roland Clarke’s charges were simply tired after a third game in six days.

-There was a late scare as Davis and the Mucurapo seemed at sea during a goalmouth scramble in the 88th minute, only for Valencia midfielder Andre Robinson to stab the effort straight at the goalkeeper.
+There was a late scare in the 88th minute when Davis and the Mucurapo defence seemed all at sea during a goalmouth scramble.
+Unfortunately for Valencia, however, midfielder Andre Robinson stabbed his effort straight at the goalkeeper.

 The final whistle left Valencia needing a result on Tuesday when they host Bishop’s at the Larry Gomes Stadium.
-A win could be enough for Valencia’s first ever appearance in the SSFL top flight while a draw might just be enough to stave off Chaguanas North and Moruga.
+A win will almost certainly prove enough to ensure Valencia’s first ever appearance in the SSFL top flight but a draw will put Moruga completely out of the picture and might also prove to be just enough to stave off Chaguanas North.

-For Saunders and company, they are nearly home.
-One point from their next two matches should make sure.
+For Saunders and company, they are nearly home; one point from their next two matches should seal the deal.

 “At the end of the day, we always believe that winning is an attitude here,” Saunders said.
 “Despite some of them being tired today after our game on Friday, they stuck it out and we got the important three points.”

 Mucurapo travel to Chaguanas on Tuesday afternoon.
-They would hope to return with a ticket booked for the 2018 Premier Division party.
+They will hope to return with a ticket booked for the 2018 Premier Division party.

 (Teams)